Peter Wollen

 Peter Wollen (29 June 1938 – 17 December 2019) was an English film theorist and filmmaker.
 He studied English at Christ Church, Oxford.
 Both a political journalist and film theorist, Wollen's Signs and Meaning in the Cinema (1969) helped to transform the discipline of film studies by incorporating the methodology of structuralism and semiotics.
 He taught film at a number of universities and was Professor Emeritus at the University of California, Los Angeles at the time of his retirement from academe in 2005.

 Life

 Wollen was born on 29 June 1938, in Woodford, northeast London, to Douglas and Winifred (Waterman) Wollen.
 Douglas was a Methodist minister and Winifred was a teacher.
 Peter attended a Methodist boarding school, Kingswood School, in Bath, Somerset, England.

 In 1959, Wollen graduated from the University of Oxford with a degree in English literature.

 In 1968, Wollen married noted film theorist and his partner in filmmaking, Laura Mulvey.
 They divorced in 1993 and soon afterward he wed writer and artist, Leslie Dick.
-He had a son from his first marriage and a daughter from his second.
+He had a son from his first marriage and a daughter, Audrey Wollen, from his second.

 Wollen died of Alzheimer's disease on 17 December 2019, from which he had suffered for many years.